RyanMcBrayer/AlgorithmDemos/README.md

 find the optimal packing to maximimize the value of items while being within the capacity constraint.

 # Online Caching Problem (Greedy)
-Given a cache of size k and a sequence of n requests, implement an optimal eveiction policy to minimize the number of faults.
+Given a cache of size k and a sequence of n requests, implement an optimal eviction policy to minimize the number of faults.

 # Bipartite Matching Problem (Network Flow)